Jason Bourne (film): Box office

 The film passed the $400 million threshold on October 7, making it the second film in the Bourne franchise to reach this milestone and the second highest-grossing film in the series behind The Bourne Ultimatum.
 Worldwide, the film opened at number one in 50 markets, scoring the biggest debut in the franchise in 53 markets.
 In 51 territories, Jason Bourne is the highest-grossing film in the franchise.
-It is the third highest-grossing film of 2016 (behind Warcraft and The Mermaid) that is not about comic book superheroes or anthropomorphic animals (including The Jungle Book).
+It is the third highest-grossing film of 2016 (behind Warcraft and The Mermaid) that is not about comic book superheroes nor anthropomorphic animals (including The Jungle Book).

 United States and Canada

 In the United States and Canada, Jason Bourne was projected to gross $50–60 million in its opening weekend.
 It made $4.2 million from Thursday night previews at 2,928 theaters which began at 7:00pm, becoming the first film in the series to earn above $1 million from previews, although the other four films' screenings began at midnight.
-On its opening day it grossed $22.8 million, which is the second biggest opening day of the series behind The Bourne Ultimatum ($24.6 million).
+On its opening day, it grossed $22.8 million, which is the second biggest opening day of the series behind The Bourne Ultimatum ($24.6 million).
 It topped the box office in its opening weekend as expected with a $59.2 million opening, making it one of the few franchise titles from 2016 to open on par with its predecessor.
 It is the second biggest opening for the franchise as well as for Damon, just behind the $69 million debut of The Bourne Ultimatum in 2007.
-The film dropped by 71% on its second Friday ($6.5 million) as a result of the release of the superhero film Suicide Squad.
+The film dropped by 71% on its second Friday ($6.5 million) as a result of the release of the superhero film Suicide Squad, falling to No. 2 behind that film.
 By comparison, the last four Bourne movies all dropped (respectively) 46%, 59%, 57% and 61% on their second Fridays.
-In its second weekend the film grossed $22.7 million (a drop of 61.6%), finishing second at the box office.
+It spent its first five weeks in the Top 10 at the domestic box office.